-The Asset Inventory contains information about every asset your site, providing a global view of all the data on your site.
+The asset list contains information about every asset your site, providing a global view of all the data on your site.
 This tool has an entry for every dataset, view, story, etc. including published and unpublished datasets and views.
 It differs from the public catalog on your site, because it contains private and public datasets.

 How do I access the asset list?

 The asset inventory can be accessed through the administrative panel of your site.